hezthewolf/hezthewolf/README.md

 ## I'm a self-taught developer and music producer

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate onn open-source projects
+- 👯 I’m looking to collaborate on open-source projects
 - 🥅 2021 Goals: Contribute more to Open Source projects,
 - ⚡ Fun fact: I love to draw and make music